Criticism of Electronic Arts: Consumerist rating as "Worst Company in America"

 In April 2012, Consumerist awarded EA with the title of "Worst Company in America" along with a ceremonial Golden Poo trophy.
 The record-breaking poll drew in more than 250,000 votes and saw EA beating out such regulars as AT&T and Walmart.
 The final round of voting pitted EA against Bank of America.
 EA won with 50,575 votes or 64.03%.
 This result came in the aftermath of the Mass Effect 3 ending controversy which several commentators viewed as a significant contribution to EA's win in the poll.
 Other explanations include use of day-one DLC and EA's habit of acquiring smaller developers to squash competition.
 EA spokesman John Reseburg responded to the poll by saying, "We're sure that bank presidents, oil, tobacco and weapons companies are all relieved they weren't on the list this year.
 We're going to continue making award-winning games and services played by more than 300 million people worldwide."

 In April 2013, EA won Consumerist's poll for "Worst Company in America" a second time, consecutively, becoming the first company to do so.
 Games mentioned in the announcement included the critically controversial Mass Effect 3 for its ending, Dead Space 3 for its use of microtransactions, and the more recent SimCity reboot due to its poorly handled launch.
 Additionally, poor customer support, "nickel and diming", and public dismissiveness of criticisms were also given as explanations for the results of the poll.
 Consumerist summarized the results by asking, "When we live in an era marked by massive oil spills, faulty foreclosures by bad banks, and rampant consolidation in the airline and telecom industry, what does it say about EA’s business practices that so many people have—for the second year in a row—come out to hand it the title of Worst Company in America?"

 When asked about the poll by VentureBeat, Frank Gibeau, President of EA Labels, responded "we take it seriously, and want to see it change.
 In the last few months, we have started making changes to the business practices that gamers clearly do not like."
-Gibeau attributes the elimination of online passes, the decision to make The Sims 4 a single-player, offline experience, as well as the unveiling of more new games to the shift in thinking.
-"The point is we are listening, and we are changing," Gibeau said.
+Gibeau attributed the elimination of online passes, the decision to make The Sims 4 a single-player, offline experience, as well as the unveiling of more new games to the shift in thinking.
+Gibeau added: "The point is we are listening, and we are changing."